-The operations of International Gamco, Inc. ("Gamco"), acquired during the quarter, are included in the condensed consolidated interim financial statements from February 1, 2018 (note 5).
+The operations of International Gamco, Inc. ("Gamco"), acquired during the first quarter of 2018, are included in the condensed consolidated interim financial statements from February 1, 2018 (note 5).

 The overall impact of seasonality does not have a significant impact on the operations of Pollard.